Fates-List-Archive/apidocs/docs/staff-guide/info.md

 We use our [Ban Appeals Server](https://fateslist.xyz/banappeal/invite) to handle Ban Appeals.

 This approach was chosen to ensure that ban appeals are personalised for users.
-Not everyone that gets banned may want to appeal (some just want the ban reason) and not everyone that gets banned falls into the same category as someone else.
+The first half of the staff verification code is Baypaw/Flamepaw .Not everyone that gets banned may want to appeal (some just want the ban reason) and not everyone that gets banned falls into the same category as someone else.

 As staff, you are expected to deal with ban appeals and turn to a higher up when required.